Inova pediatric lung specialist cites ‘epidemic’ use of e-cigarettes among youth

 Dr. Kapoor, Chief of Pediatric Pulmonology and Medical Director of the Pediatric Lung and Allergy Center, thinks it’s only a matter of time before he sees a vaping-related case of severe lung illness among his patients.
 Already, several teen patients of Dr. Kapoor’s whose asthma was previously well-controlled have experienced deterioration in their lung health due to vaping.

 As of mid-October 2019, 1,299 cases of “vaping illness”— and 29 deaths — had been documented in 48 states, including Virginia, according to the Centers for Disease Control and Prevention (CDC).
 Most of these patients are under age 30, a group particularly susceptible to using e-cigarettes laden with nicotine or marijuana-derived CBD or THC oils.
 Locally, four seniors at Chantilly High School have recognized the dangerous impact of vaping, and have formed ‘Teens Against Vaping’ to educate their peers and encourage them to quit.

-Dr. Kapoor explains the dangers of teen vaping and how parents can discourage their children from using e-cigarettes.
+In the Question & Answer below, Dr. Kapoor explains the dangers of teen vaping and how parents can discourage their children from using e-cigarettes.

 Q: You’ve said that teen vaping has crossed the line from fad to epidemic.
 What’s happening in Northern Virginia?